 We look at the organic components and all of the derivatives.
 We also look at the sustainability of textiles and materials.
 Sometimes this involves emailing the brand directly with questions.

-Again, in our experience, it’s incredibly hard to find products that tick all of the boxes, so you need to be reasonable.
+Again, in our experience, it’s tough to find products that tick all of the boxes, so you need to be reasonable.

-Once we’re happy with the product, we generally like to get an idea of the philosophy of the founder.
+Once we’re happy with the product, we generally like to get an idea of the founder’s philosophy.
 This involves a quick google search to read the about page.

 Sometimes we’ll dig deeper to find interviews that we can quickly read.
 This is not a necessary step, but it’s a habit we’ve gotten into.
-It just helps to feel more connected with your purchase and try to support people who are trying to do the right thing.
+It just helps to feel more connected with your purchase and support people trying to do the right thing.

 Sometimes we find a winning product.
 Sometimes it doesn’t perform.
 And sometimes, unfortunately, the brand will close.